learn-co-curriculum/java-mod-2-arrays/README.md

 The condition is now based on `names.length`, which returns the number of elements in the `names` array.
-The example code above also removed the first element of the array ("James") to demonstrate that the new code now works even through the array has one less element than it did before.
+The example code above also removed the first element of the array ("James") to demonstrate that the new code now works even though the array has one less element than it did before.

 Here is the output from this code: